 Description: If you desire adventure, then you will love the Goldmine Trail as it takes you to the highest point on any trail at roughly 2,300 feet in elevation.
 The trail begins at the San Tan Trailhead near the Visitor Center and ends at the Goldmine Trailhead located near Skyline Drive on the north side of the Park.
 Enjoy a nice workout with breath-taking views from Goldmine Mountain.
-Don't forget to visit the graves of two miners, Mansel Carter and Marion Kennedy, buried near the Goldmine Trailhead as you learn about their unique way of life.
+Be sure to visit the graves of two miners, Mansel Carter and Marion Kennedy, buried near the Goldmine Trailhead.